Beyond Euclidean Summaries: Online Change Point Detection for Distribution-Valued Data: Details on Reddit Vaccine Sentiment Study

 \subsection{Timeline of Interest}

 Table~\ref{tab:reddit_events} details the key external events overlapping with our monitoring window.
+For the camera-ready version we re-curate reference events \emph{before} examining detection results, requiring (i) official FDA/CDC/White House documentation, (ii) being directly vaccine-specific, and (iii) tied to a dateable decision.
 The qualitative evaluation in the main text assesses whether detection alarms coincide with the onset of public reaction (polarization or anxiety) triggered by these events.